jphouminh71/CSCI3757_OperatingSystems/PA-Three/PA3/README.md

     ./run 1 1 serviced.txt results.txt names1.txt   , creates a single requestor thread so you have to mock up some data

+# AT 10PM: STOP EVERYTHING AND PREPARE IT ALL FOR SUBMISSION

 # BUG LIST
     * When you are given a bunch of bogus filenames, the programs freezes.
 FIXED
     * Segfault when number of requestor threads is >= resolver threads.